mattd429/nodejs-express/docs/Routes-and-Controllers.md

 The code below provides a concreate example of how e can create a route module and then use it in *Express* application

+First, we create routes for a wiki in a module **wiki.js**.
+The code first imports the Express application object, uses it to get a `Router` object and then adds a couple of routes to it using the `get()` method.
+Last of all the module exports the `Router` object.